Okay you guys…today I have an oldie, but a goodie for you!

 If you can’t visit our lovely Ecuador soon, I highly recommend taking a little piece of Ecuador to your home.
 Get to experience the country a bit (at least by taste), and expand your cultural horizons.
 I know you will love this Heart of Palm Ceviche recipe…especially if you’re into healthy foods!

-- 2 cups heart of palm, thinly sliced or cubed
+- 2 cups hearts of palm, thinly sliced or cubed

 - 3 tomatoes, skin removed and grated